Updated: Aug 25, 2021

 Just the other day I was thrown into Ceremony space at an airport.
 Someone needed help and I was called in, I was asked to hold space for someone was about to be crushed under the weight of a trauma and they asked for help.
 I threw up, had to step outside to smoke some tobacco and I kept on going on through security after that because that’s just what this work is.
 There is no attachment, there is no resentment or struggle, it’s just what I am built for.

 One of the most important aspects, though, and I think this sets the Shaman apart from the healer, is the desire and the ability to impact the collective.
 The drive to build a community, to be able to pull energies from the collective for transmutation or clearing, and the ability to see the bigger picture without getting caught in the details.
-It requires a sincere un-attachment from all things, including family, so that your view is from above and not from within.
+It requires a sincere un-attachment from all things so that your view is from above and not through a lens.

 Will your initiations look like mine?
 Maybe.
 Maybe not.
 But they will look similar.
 From what I gather, being a Shaman means this: